ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

 -------------------

-Even if all monitors fail at the same time, it is possible to recover the monitor store by using information stored in OSDs.
-You are encouraged to deploy at least three (and preferably five) monitors in a Ceph cluster.
-In such a deployment, complete monitor failure is unlikely.
+Even if all monitors fail at the same time, it is possible to recover the Monitor store by using information that is stored in OSDs.
+You are encouraged to deploy at least three (and preferably five) Monitors in a Ceph cluster.
+In such a deployment, complete Monitor failure is unlikely.
 However, unplanned power loss in a data center whose disk settings or filesystem settings are improperly configured could cause the underlying filesystem to fail and this could kill all of the monitors.
-In such a case, data in the OSDs can be used to recover the monitors.
-The following is such a script and can be used to recover the
+In such a case, data in the OSDs can be used to recover the Monitors.
+The following is a script that can be used in such a case to recover the Monitors:
-monitors:

 .. code-block:: bash